Leda Sanford

-Leda Sanford, (born October 11, 1933 in Lucca, Italy), is an author, speaker, former publisher, and advertising director.
+Leda Sanford, (born October 11, 1933 in Lucca, Italy), was an Italian American author, speaker, publisher, and advertising director.
 She was the first female publisher of a major national magazine.
 She became president, publisher and editor-in-chief of the magazine American Home and the American Home Publishing Company in 1975.

 Throughout her career, Sanford had publisher and director stints at several national magazines.
 She eventually focused her work on aging, which includes the publication of her collection of essays Look For the Moon in the Morning.

 In 2010 she published a memoir, Pure Moxie, which focuses on her professional career.